Copper Criteria

 Nudge

-Dog gently nudges handler's hand or foot with either nose or paw.
+Dog gently nudges handler's hand, arm, leg or foot with either their nose or paw.

-Handler puts dog in a down stay and walks at least 5 metres away.
+Place your dog into a down stay and walk at least 5 metres away before starting the timer.
 Dog must remain in position for the full 1 minute.
-The dog can adjust but should not change position or break the down.
+They can adjust but should not change position or drift forward.

 Other Paw